rockman007372/Obsidian-Vault/Ordering.md

 ## Limit and Offset

 The `LIMIT` clause in SQL is used to limit the number of rows returned by a query.
-It can be useful when you only need to retrieve a certain number of rows, or when dealing with large datasets where it's not feasible to retrieve all the rows at once.

 ```sql
 -- Find the 3 cheapest pizza, the restaurant selling them, and the price.